 Old North End

 Located just north of Downtown, the Old North End is one of the trendier areas of town featuring many historic homes.
 Primarily appealing to families, doctors, professors, and lawyers, the Old North End’s charm comes at a relatively high price (and have higher property taxes).

 People wanting to be somewhat removed from the city will find a lot to love in Pleasant Valley.
 What was once one of the most expensive neighborhoods in The Springs has become fairly affordable.
 The area is particularly attractive to new families who are drawn to its ranch-style homes and proximity to the Garden of the Gods.

 A few things to take care of before you get settled in to Colorado Springs

 The laborious moving process is so close to being over!
-All that’s left to do is take care of a few last logistical matters and you’ll be able to officially call The Springs your home.
+All that’s left to do is take care of a few final logistical matters and you’ll be able to officially call Colorado Springs your home.

-- Voter Registration: Please, don’t forget to register to vote after moving!
+- Voter registration: Don’t forget to register to vote after moving!
 It’s super important and helps you build a connection to your community.

 When getting a feel for a new city, sometimes the best place to start is their official website.
-Colorado Springs has a pretty solid site devoted to sharing info on upcoming events and general things to do around town.
+Colorado Springs has a great site devoted to sharing info on upcoming events and things to do around town.

-Those in search of places to unwind won’t be disappointed by the selection of bars and distilleries in Colorado Springs like Axe and the Oak Whiskey House, Goat Patch Brewing Company, and 719 Gastropub.
+Those in search of places to unwind won’t be disappointed by the selection of bars, breweries, and distilleries in Colorado Springs, like Axe and the Oak Whiskey House, Goat Patch Brewing Company, and Distillery 291.